 4.1.
 Membership Qualifications.
-Membership in the Association is available to persons or firms involved in, or associated with, the user experience profession.
+Membership in the Association is available to persons involved in, or associated with, the user experience profession.

 4.2.
 Regular Membership.
 Regular voting members in the Association are limited to persons practicing, doing research, or studying in the user experience field and whose membership is active.
 Regular members may serve as Directors and hold office.
 Dues and other terms of Regular Membership are specified by the Board of Directors.
 The classes of Regular Membership are:

 a) Global Sustaining Member.
 Global Sustaining Membership is available to persons practicing, doing research, or studying in the user experience field, who are interested in supporting the association at a high level, and who are interested in premium member benefits as defined by the Board of Directors.

 b) Associate Membership.
 Associate Membership is available to persons practicing, doing research, or studying in the user experience field, who are interested in supporting the association, and who are interested in regular member benefits as defined by the Board of Directors.

 c) Student Membership.
 Student Membership is available to persons enrolled on a full-time basis as a student in an accredited university, who are interested in supporting the association, and who are interested in student member benefits as defined by the Board of Directors.

 4.3.
 Resignation.
 Any member may resign by filing a written resignation with the Board of Directors; however, resignation does not relieve a member from liability for dues or assessments accrued and unpaid as of the date of resignation.